-Appendix G: Rare and Endangered Species List and Map
+Appendix G. Rare and Endangered Species List and Map

-Five Massachusetts-listed bird species and one watch-listed plant species are known to occur on the property.
+Five Massachusetts-listed bird species and one watch-listed plant species - post oak - are known to occur on the property.
 Three of the listed bird species are shorebirds that feed on invertebrates in the wet-sand and wrack line of the preserve as well as dive for fish in the surf.
 One of the shorebirds is known to nest feet from the eastern property boundary.
 A listed waterfowl species was observed in the sound off the shore of the preserve amidst other winter-migrating waterfowl.
-One listed songbird was spotted in the mixed-oak woodland of the preserve during the spring of 2005.
+One listed song-bird - a summer migrant - was spotted in the mixed-oak woodland of the preserve during the spring of 2005.
 The post oak occurs infrequently in the mixed-oak woodland.

 A third of the preserve, mainly the coastal shore and dune system, is designated as priority habitat and estimated habitat for rare species (Natural Heritage and Endangered Species Program (NHESP) 2006).
 Six species are known to occur in or near this particular priority habitat and estimated habitat for rare species (Table 7).
-Five of these species are coastal beach species of which four were observed on the beach and feeding in offshore waters and Wilfrid's Pond during avian surveys.
-A listed turtle is the only upland rare species reported by NHESP to have priority and estimated habitat for the listed turtle; however, 10 years of summer staff on the preserve daily from June through August and monthly maintenance checks of the trails did not reveal any evidence of the listed turtle on the preserve.
+Five of these species are coastal beach species of which four were observed on the beach and feeding in off-shore waters and Wilfrid's Pond during avian surveys.
+A listed turtle is the only upland rare species reported by NHESP to have priority and estimated habitat on the preserve.
+The mixed-oak woodland does provide the required habitat for the listed turtle; however, 10 years of summer staff on the preserve daily from June through August and monthly maintenance checks of the trails did not reveal any evidence of the listed-turtle on the preserve.
 A rare coastal pondshore grass may occur in the pond shore of Wilfrid's Pond.
-However, this habitat does not occur on the preserve unless the pond has an unusually high-water level.
+However, this habitat does not occur on the preserve unless the pond has an unusually high water-level.